Santiam Christian rolls past Clatskanie

 Indeed, Santiam Christian led 14-6 after the first period, but Clatskanie thought if it could just get some shots to fall, the Tigers could hang with the high-powered Eagles.

 Unfortunately that didn’t happen.
-Santiam Christian shot 55 percent from the floor in the initial 16 minutes while Clatskanie shot 44 percent with no made 3s.
+Santiam Christian shot 55 percent from the floor in the initial 16 minutes while Clatskanie shot 44 percent with no made 3-pointers.

 “We competed,” Combs said.
 “I think they’re happy about that.
 They’re gonna take this and continue to roll with it.”